rcgpereira/rcgpereira/README.md

 ### Greetings, I'm Renato! ✌️
-- Software Engineering Student at the Estacio de Sá University.
+- System Analyst and Developer Student at Estacio de Sá University.
 - Passionate about programming, machine learning, and games.

 ## Languages and Tools 💻